openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 The next section is used to filter the nodes on which a kernel module or driver should be deployed on.
 It makes no sense to deploy drivers on nodes where the hardware is not available.
 Furthermore this can also be used to target even subsets of special nodes either by creating labels manually or leveraging NFDs hook functionality.

-To retrieve the correct image we are using DKMOs templating to inject the correct runtime information, here we are using **{{.KernelVersion}}** as a unique identifier for DriverContainer images.
+To retrieve the correct image we are using SROv2s templating to inject the correct runtime information, here we are using **{{.KernelVersion}}** as a unique identifier for DriverContainer images.

-For the case when no external or internal repository is available or in a disconnected environment, DKMO can consume also sources from a PVC.
-This makes it easy to provide DKMO with packages or artifacts that are only available offline.
+For the case when no external or internal repository is available or in a disconnected environment, SROv2 can consume also sources from a PVC.
+This makes it easy to provide SROv2 with packages or artifacts that are only available offline.
 ```
 ----------------------------- SNIP ---------------------------------
   dependsOn:
-    - name: <CR_NAME_VENDOR_ID_DKMO>
+    - name: <CR_NAME_VENDOR_ID_SROv2>
+      imageReference: "true"
     - name: <CR_NAME_VENDOR_ID_KJI>
 ----------------------------- SNIP ---------------------------------
 ```
-There are kernel-modules that are relying on symbols that another kernel-module exports which is also handled by DKMO.
+There are kernel-modules that are relying on symbols that another kernel-module exports which is also handled by SROv2.
 We can model this dependency by the dependsOn tag.
-Multiple DKMO CR names can be provided that have to be done (all states ready) first before the current CR can be kicked off.
+Multiple SROv2 CR names can be provided that have to be done (all states ready) first before the current CR can be kicked off.
 CRs with now dependsOn tag can be executed/created/handled simultaneously.

-Users should usually deploy only the top-level CR ans DKMO will take care of instantiating the dependencies.
-There is no need to create all the CRs in the dependency, DKMO will take care of it.
+Users should usually deploy only the top-level CR ans SROv2 will take care of instantiating the dependencies.
+There is no need to create all the CRs in the dependency, SROv2 will take care of it.

+If special resource *A* uses a container image from another special resource *B* e.g using it as a base container for a build, SROv2 will setup the correct RBAC rules to make this work.

 ```